Telehealth is the use of

 If I choose to have a Telehealth appointment am I still able to see my clinician in person?

-During the COVID-19 health crisis, we are encouraging review of patients via telehealth.
+During the COVID-19 health crisis, we are encouraging review of patients with any respiratory symptoms, or those who may have COVID-19 via telehealth.
 Unfortunately, full examination cannot be performed through telehealth.
 If it’s deemed that further review in person is necessary, your specialist will advice you on further steps to organise this.
 Please discuss your follow-up options with your specialist and you will be scheduled for your next appointment accordingly.

 Can a family member or carer join me in my Telehealth consultation?